-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 20 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.

-This course introduces the beginning graduate and advanced undergraduate students (A)to finite difference methods as a means of solving different type of differential equations that arise in fluid dynamics.
-(B) fundamentals of numerical analysis, ordinary differential equations and partial differential equations related to fluid mechanics and heat transfer will be reviewed.
-(C) Error control and stability considerations are discussed and demonstrated.
-(D)Naiver-Stokes equations will be solved using commercial software.
+This course introduces the beginning graduate and advanced undergraduate students to finite difference methods as a means of solving different type of differential equations that arise in fluid dynamics.
+Fundamentals of numerical analysis, ordinary differential equations and partial differential equations related to fluid mechanics and heat transfer will be reviewed.
+Error control and stability considerations are discussed and demonstrated.
+The Navier-Stokes equations will be solved using a commercial software.